KraftLauncher/kraft-launcher/docs/ARCHITECTURE.md

 * The domain layer defines interfaces that it uses to communicate with the data layer.
 The data layer implements the interfaces.
 * Dependencies must point inward (towards the domain).
 * Usually has more classes (use cases) where each use case has a single responsibility and must define only one public method/function (e.g. `UserFetcher.execute()`).
-* Domain Layer is independent of any other layer.
+* The domain Layer is independent of any other layer.

 While it's a matter of coding style and not related to any architecture, we avoid verbose suffixes like `DataSource` or `UseCase`.
 We prefer names like `VersionManifestFetcher` over `GetVersionManifestUseCase` and `OrderValidator` over `ValidateOrderUseCase`.
 Those naming conventions are commonly used in Flutter and Android apps that follow the Clean Architecture.